azurecitadel/azurecitadel.github.io/labs/logicapps.md

 endpoint='https://prod-59.westus.logic.azure.com:443/workflows/1de1cef274314f3f9b689e3129b3d417/triggers/manual/paths/invoke?api-version=2016-10-01&sp=%2Ftriggers%2Fmanual%2Frun&sv=1.0&sig=Q2uyR5uipJsbzjkNdvY46v8VmFERVQnldlQuRHUmqCo'
 ```

+The URL in the example aboce is for my Logic App, so make sure you set it to your URL instead!

-You then copy the following curl command and run that in the Cloud Shell to test the endpoint:
+Once you have done that then you can copy the following curl command and run that in the Cloud Shell to test the endpoint works:

 ```bash
 curl -X POST $endpoint \